-In this tutorial we will show you how to install and configuration of Cockpit on your CentOS 7 server.
-For those of you who didn’t know, Cockpit is a free and open source server management software that makes us easy to administer our GNU/Linux servers via its beautiful web interface frontend.
+In this tutorial, we will show you how to install and configure Cockpit on your CentOS 7.
+For those of you who didn’t know, Cockpit is a free and open-source server management software that makes us easy to administer our GNU/Linux servers via its beautiful web interface frontend.
 Using this application, anyone can easily administer multiple remote headless servers on the go.
-Don’t compare it with advanced server management tools like Webmin or anything, Cockpit is just a beginner friendly server management interface tool for managing the remote servers, not to manage the remote server’s applications.
+Don’t compare it with advanced server management tools like Webmin or anything, Cockpit is just a beginner-friendly server management interface tool for managing the remote servers, not managing the remote server’s applications.

 Install Cockpit on CentOS 7

 Step 1.
 First, let’s start by ensuring your system is up-to-date.

 Step 2.
 Installing Cockpit.

 Cockpit packages are available in the official repository of CentOS.
 So, we’ll simply install it using yum manager:

 After installing Cockpit on your system, start all required services:

 systemctl start cockpit systemctl enable cockpit.socket

 Add Cockpit to the list of trusted services in FirewallD: